lmc2179/lmc2179.github.io/drafts/multiplicative.md

 ![Original data](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/multiplicative/6.png)

-Even though they have the same number of parameters, the log-linear model does a better job of getting the changing scale right
+Even though they have the same number of parameters, the log-linear model makes better in-sample predictions in the earlier part of the dataset; the average error is smaller.
+This is not to say, of course, that this is the one true model of this time series - only that the log-linear model is a better fit, presumably because the yearly and monthly effects combine multiplicatively.

 # Appendix: Imports